The Hextech System

 There is a limit to the amount of Hextech that can be concentrated into one location (i.e. on one character) before the close proximity of differing elemental metals and powers causes instability, and items begin to malfunction.
 Stabilisation devices can be created that link Hextech items together to raise this limit.
 The number of items a character may carry without a stabilisation device is determined by a total complexity limit as follows:

 If the Complexity Rating exceeds 6, the most complex item carried begins to malfunction, and cannot be used.
-For each additional excess of 3 (Complexity Ratings of 9, 12, etc.), another item malfunctions.
+If the Complexity Rating of functioning items still exceeds 6, the next most complex item then malfunctions.
+This process continues until all functioning Hextech items have a total Complexity Rating of 6 or less.
+A Hextechnician may deactivate any item with one minute of roleplay to stop it counting towards your total Complexity Rating.
+This item loses all Hextech properties until the end of the event.
+It still retains its magical ping.
 If the character relinquishes an item (places it on the floor and steps away; gives it to another character; etc.) then their Complexity Rating drops accordingly, and their remaining items may begin to function normally.
 Note that placing a Hextech sword into a back scabbard or a Hextech amulet into a pocket does not count as relinquishing that item, even if that action renders the character physically incapable of activating the item's powers.